Before You Get Started

 Which Type of Record Would You Like to Create in Salesforce for New Records?

-- Select which Salesforce Object Type to be created when a new subscriber is in the Constant Contact Main List.
+- Select which Salesforce Object Type to create when a new subscriber is in the Constant Contact Main List.

 - If no Object Type is selected, then SyncApps will use the selected Object Type (Object Type to Sync).